 We provide flexible, individualized employment supports – from start to finish – for people with disabilities, severe and persistent mental health issues, traumatic brain injuries, and sensory impairments, offering employment services in three different areas: Exploration, Development, and Support.
 Our goal is to develop customized jobs in the community that capitalize on each individual’s interests, abilities, and personal goals.

 For a variety of reasons, some people choose not to work and focus instead on other goals.
-Life skills services help the people we support achieve their goals so they can live fulfilling lives.
+Day Support Services services help the people we support achieve their goals so they can live fulfilling lives.
 These services are offered at our branches and in a variety of community settings, including: volunteering, leisure and recreation, health and wellness, personal empowerment, access to the arts, making friends, pursuing hobbies and passions, and more!